 Sometimes the TV networks become desperate for feedback.
 This is especially true when new shows have been released.

 For this, many TV networks enlist the help of The Nielsen Family Ratings Company.
-Nielsen, in turn enlists the help of the public to help them provide feedback on the shows they watch.
+Nielsen, in turn, enlists the help of the public to help them provide feedback on the shows they watch.

 Nielsen is known to randomly send envelopes with $5 to $20 (cash) via the US mail in order to entice new members to the “Family”.

-Aside from the few dollars you might recieve in the mail, Nielsen does not pay.
+Aside from the few dollars you might receive in the mail, Nielsen does not pay.
 And to make things more difficult, you cannot sign up to join Nielsen.
 Instead, you are picked at random based on your zip code.